mengsenz/mengsenz.github.io/index.md

 - [Twitter](https://twitter.com/Mengsen)

 ### Who am I
-With getting into the biggest philosophical question, I am Mengsen Zhang, currently a Ph.D. student in the [Center for Complex Systems and Brain Sciences](http://www.ccs.fau.edu/) at Florida Atlantic University, under the mentorship of Drs.
+Without getting into the biggest philosophical question, I am Mengsen Zhang, currently a Ph.D. student in the [Center for Complex Systems and Brain Sciences](http://www.ccs.fau.edu/) at Florida Atlantic University, under the mentorship of Drs.
 Emmanuelle Tognoli and J. A. Scott Kelso.

+Before that, I studied Pharmarceutical Science and Psychology as an undergrad, then Criminology as a Master student.
+Through this journey across the scales, I have looked at humans as molecular machines, cognitive processes, and constituents of a social organism, which at the end had led me to Complexity Science.

 ### Current research